Exabyte-io/documentation/docs/rest-api/authentication.md

 }
 ```

-For any endpoints that require authentication, you must further include the authentication parameters inside a request header.
+For any endpoints that require authentication, you must further include the authentication parameters inside a request header:

 ```bash
 curl -X GET https://platform.exabyte.io/api/2018-10-01/materials \